SadilKhan/Apriori_Homework_CMI/README.md

 #### Task 2

 We wrote the code of Multiple Minimum Support from scratch by using the algorithm presented in "Section 2.4 of the book Web Data Mining by Bing Liu".
-In the algorithm due to resource limitation we will consider those items whose support is greater than alpha,
+In the algorithm due to resource limitation we will consider those items whose supports are greater than alpha. lmbda is a parmeter that takes a value between 0 and 1 phi is maximum support difference.